Hurricane Beryl: New England

+FEMA declared New Hampshire and Vermont a disaster area.

 Vermont was hit with severe flooding due to Beryl's remnants, wiping away bridges and severely damaging homes.
 Over 100 people in the state required rescuing due to the storm.
-Montpelier was the hardest hit area, with over 6 in of rainfall falling near the city.
+Montpelier was the hardest hit area, with over 6 in of rain.
 A man in his UTV was swept off the road and killed in the town of Peacham.
 Another man died in Lyndonville, while attempting to drive through flood waters.
 In Plainfield, an apartment building was completely wiped away by floodwaters, and a car was swept away into the water.

 Towns in northern New Hampshire were severely damaged, while roads were damaged and some bridges.
-Due to the flooding, around 20 people were left stranded at a Walmart and required rescuing.
+Due to the flooding, around 20 people were left stranded at a Walmart in Littleton and required rescuing.
 Monroe, Dalton, and Littleton were among the damaged towns.

 Canada

 The remnants of Beryl brought torrential rainfall to southern Ontario on July 10, and into the next morning, causing localized flooding.
 It also put an end to a persistent heat wave, ending a heat warning for the Greater Toronto Area.
 Additionally, two weak EF0 tornadoes occurred in the London, Ontario, area; damage from tornadoes was limited to crops and trees.

 In southwest Quebec, up to 100 mm of rain was reported in parts of Montreal on July 10.
 Several highways, including the Decarie Expressway, were temporarily shut down that afternoon as a result of the deluge, which also flooded local streets and basements.
 Further, over 9,000 Hydro-Québec customers in the Montréal and Montérégie regions were without power.

 Beryl's remnant moisture pushed through Nova Scotia on July 11, causing some localized flash flooding and washed out roads.
 In the Annapolis Valley, over 100 mm of rain fell within a few hours.
 Four counties in western Nova Scotia were put under a flash flood alert late that day.
-Also, in Wolfville, a youth was swept into a ditch, and drowned.
+In Wolfville, a youth was swept into a ditch and drowned.